 As a high-school junior, I began keeping my first journal because it was an assignment for my English class.
 Although I was initially resistant to the idea, I eventually found my journal — which was composed of loose-leaf sheets held in a 3-ring binder — to be a place where I could candidly express what was on my mind.

-My teacher had explained the none of our entries would be read; they would only be counted.
+My teacher explained that our entries would not be read; they would only be counted.
 And thus I could write freely about whatever topics I chose.
 In this entry, I generated the transcript of a theoretical conversation between my first therapist at me.
 To the best of my recollection, I had been in counseling for several months.
 I was 16 years old.

 Z / Brian dialogue

 B — OK…things have been happening so fast lately.